sunfounder/super-kit-v2-for-pi/docs/source/Lesson_4_breathing_led.rst

 wave, a signal switched between on and off.
 This on-off pattern can simulate voltages in between full on (3.3 Volts) and off (0 Volts) by changing the portion of the time the signal spends on versus the time that the signal spends off.
-The duration of "on time" is called pulse width.
+The duration of \"on time\" is called pulse width.
 To get varying analog values, you change, or modulate, that width.
 If you repeat this on-off pattern fast enough with some device, an LED for example, the result would be like this: the signal is a